 Attorneys who become certified legal specialists must follow the Rules of Professional Conduct when it comes to advertising themselves.

-Rule of Professional Conduct 1-400(D)(6) provides that an attorney cannot state in a communication or solicitation that the attorney is a certified legal specialist unless the attorney has been certified either by the California Board of Legal Specialization or by another certifying body that has been accredited by the State Bar.
+Rule of Professional Conduct 7.4(a) provides that an attorney cannot state in a communication or solicitation that the attorney is a certified specialist unless the attorney has been certified either by the Board of Legal Specialization or by another certifying body that has been accredited by the State Bar.
 The rule also requires the attorney to state the complete name of the certifying body.

-Rule 3.126 of the Legal Specialization program rules states that a certified specialist should refer to him/herself as certified by "The State Bar of California Board of Legal Specialization."
+Rule 3.126 of the Legal Specialization program rules states that a certified specialist should refer to him/herself as "Certified by the State Bar of California."

 A logo has been created that can be used in lieu of text by specialists certified by the Board of Legal Specialization to state the name of the certifying body.
 The logo is available for use in printed material, such as stationery, business cards, etc. and in electronic media.
 It can be reproduced in either color or black and white.